janekkkk/groei/apps/frontend/README.md

 ## Technologies

-BladWijzer is built with a modern web stack:
+groei is built with a modern web stack:

 - **[React](https://reactjs.org/)** - For building user interfaces.
 - **[TypeScript](https://www.typescriptlang.org/)** - For type-safe JavaScript.